exakat/php-dictionary/dictionary/yoda.ini.rst

 .. _yoda:
+.. _yoda-condition:

 Yoda Condition
 --------------

 Yoda condition is a way to write condition by using any literal value on the left, instead of the right.

 This prevents errors where the comparison operator is shortened, and turned into an assignation, which is usually true.

 .. code-block:: php